jpfinley/heyfinley/_posts/2010-12-01-city-karma.md

 We both shared a wish for New Yorkers to understand consequences of choices with a big picture understanding, for a public that takes responsibility for itself.
 City Karma enables citizens to share positive stories to encourage behavior we would like to see in others.

 Karma as many people know it comes from Hinduism and Buddhism; it's the principle of retributive justice determining a person's state of life and the state of his reincarnations as the effect of his past deeds.
-Out classmate Clint Beharry had a much more immediate definition: *anything that makes people grateful for being in a great place is worth the effort*.
+Our classmate Clint Beharry had a much more immediate definition: *anything that makes people grateful for being in a great place is worth the effort*.

 ![][2]